 JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.
-It is a IETF (Internet and Engineering Task Force) public standard and is similar to a XML DTD but suited for JSON payloads.
+It's a IETF (Internet and Engineering Task Force) public standard and is similar to a XML DTD but suited for JSON payloads.

 We rely on JSON Schema heavily internally, from configuration validation to generating OpenAPI Spec to writing documentation.
-By using ORY Kratos, you will be exposed to JSON Schema as it is used for defining Identity data models and other things.
+By using Ory Kratos, you will be exposed to JSON Schema as it's used for defining Identity Schemas and other things.

 To learn more about JSON Schema, head over to json-schema.org/learn/.